steveberardi/starplot/docs/reference-selecting-objects.md

     ]
 )
 ```
-On line 16, we plot only the DSOs we want by passing the `where` keyword argument containing a list of expressions that determine which DSOs to plot.
+On line 16, we plot only the DSOs we want by passing the `where` keyword argument.
+This argument contains a list of expressions that describe which objects you want to plot.
 Only the DSOs that satisfy ALL of these conditions will be plotted.

-### More Examples
+### Expression Examples

 | Expression                                       | Description                           |
 | ------------------------------------------------ | ------------------------------------- |